duncanbradley/axis-extension/draft.md

 Inconsistency in responses to truncated charts indicates variation in their influence on magnitude judgements.
 Identifying the source of this variation is necessary for understanding how these designs will influence viewers.
 Experiment 2 seeks to understand this inconsistency.
 We hypothesise that the influence of the appearance of values in a visualisation will be affected by whether the upper limit is seen as the denominator or not.

+The absence of visual cues to numerical context in truncated charts did not totally prohibit recognition of this context.

 # Experiment 2

 # Introduction